sagemathinc/cocalc/notes/final_push.md

-- [ ] (0:45?)
+- [x] (0:45?)
 (0:42) snap UI: show directory listing first by day, then time

+- [ ] (1:00?) snap: ability to download files directly from snapshots

 - [ ] (1:00?) snap: preview file when clicked on

-- [ ] (1:00?) snap: ability to download files directly from snapshots

-- [ ] (0:30?) snap: change the message "Create or Import a File, Worksheet, Terminal or Directory..." when there are no snapshots of a project.
+- [x] (0:30?)
+(0:19) snap: change the message "Create or Import a File, Worksheet, Terminal or Directory..." when there are no snapshots of a project.; also fix some bugs introduced earlier in getting rid of # href's.

 - [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.